-Mile 1.3: Find a wide rock plateau by Triple Falls, a great place for a snack and sitting to soak in the view and sound.
+Mile 1.3: After going down the stairs, find a wide rock plateau by the cascades, a great place for a snack and sitting to soak in the view and sound.
 Stay out of the water since currents are strong and you are at the top of the bottom cascade.

 Mile 1.9: At the top of the Triple Falls stairs, turn left and head to the High Falls Trail, then watch for River Bend Trail on your left.
 Take this short trail to the base of High Falls.
 Read more about High Falls.

 Mile 2.0: At the end of River Bend Trail, you can continue along the river edge to get a very close view with mist from High Falls if the water is not too high.
 Don't attempt if water covers most of the rocks.
 Be careful on slick rocks and fallen trees.

 Mile 2.5: Backtrack the River Bend Trail, turn left on High Falls trail and climb a hill for the great view of High Falls from the trail.
 Continue 2/10-mile to the Covered Bridge Trail.